nicolaDeCristofaro/Analysis_of_security_threats_in_the_Cloud/README.md

 - **Sensitive Data Protection** – Encryption should be enforced for sensitive data in stored in the cloud.
 CSPs should provide customers with the option to select client side or server-side encryption.
 Where possible, customers should select encryption mechanisms that complement the value and use of data being protected.
 - **Credential Lifecycle/Provision Management** – Establishment of user access control policies supporting business processes and technical controls that ensure appropriate identity and access management for all users with access to data.
 - **Employee training** – Intelligence driven security awareness training should be provided to DevOps teams on secure development practices.
 This can help mitigate the risk of security misconfiguration.
-- **Vulnerability / Patch Management** – Timely detection of weaknesses within configurations of applications, infrastructure, network and system components can ensure efficacy of implemented security controls.
+- **Vulnerability / Patch Management** – Timely detection of weaknesses within configurations of applications, infrastructure, network, and system components can ensure efficacy of implemented security controls.
 For example, penetration testing of applications can reveal the presence of weak authentication mechanisms that need to be corrected before being exploited by attackers.

 #### Detective Mitigation
 - **Quality Testing** – Organizations should have defined change control and testing processes to test applications and before being deployed into production.
 This can help in detecting misconfigured services that can affect the confidentiality, integrity and availability of systems and services.
 - **Audit Logging / Intrusion Detection** – CSP’s should provide customer’s the capability to detect potentially suspicious network behaviours/ anomalies within their environment.
-Furthermore, the CSP needs to ensure the confidentiality, integrity and availability of audit logs are maintained at all times to aid forensic investigations.
+Furthermore, the CSP needs to ensure the confidentiality, integrity and availability of audit logs are always maintained to aid forensic investigations.
-- **Anti-Virus / Malicious Software** – Some endpoint detection and response (EDR) solutions are capable of detecting and mitigating the effects of malware intrusions.
+- **Anti-Virus / Malicious Software** – Some endpoint detection and response (EDR) solutions can detect and mitigating the effects of malware intrusions.
 Although not fully encompassing, these solutions at the very least can help in detecting and preventing the execution of commodity malware or publicly known tools which are still currently being used in the wild by adversaries.

 #### Corrective Mitigation
 - **Incident Management** – An Incident Response Team will be required to triage/investigate suspicious security events and ensure timely and thorough management of incidents, as established within the Incident Response process.
-- **Incident Response Metrics** – Each incident should be tracked in order to provide justification for time and resources spent to manage incidents.
+- **Incident Response Metrics** – Each incident should be tracked to provide justification for time and resources spent to manage incidents.
 This will aid Management in making investment decisions needed to improve the Incident Response process.

 ## 6. Blockchain and Cloud Security <a name="chap6"></a>

 #### What is blockchain technology?
 The concept of blockchain gained mainstream attention in 2017.
 In simple terms, blockchain is a technology that enables data to be stored and transferred on a peer-to-peer basis.
 It can also be compared to a bank ledger holding transactions.
-It stores information about date, time, and amount of money, etc. It’s used in a ‘decentralised’ manner and it eliminates the need for ‘trusted third parties’.
+It stores information about date, time, and amount of money, etc. It’s used in a ‘decentralised’ manner, and it eliminates the need for ‘trusted third parties.
 The blockchain network doesn’t have any central authority.

 A particular property of the blockchain is: *"The data structure in a blockchain is append-only: the data cannot be modified or deleted"*.

 #### Where blockchain technology comes handy?
 The modern digital economy is based on reliance on a certain trusted authority.
 Simply put, the online transactions we make rely on trusting someone to tell us the truth.
-For example, when we send an email to somebody we need the provider to tell us that the email is delivered.
-The point is that we live our life rather uncertainly in the digital world by relying on a third entity for the security of our digital assets.
+For example, when we send an email to somebody, we need the provider to tell us that the email is delivered.
+The point is that we live our life uncertainly in the digital world by relying on a third entity for the security of our digital assets.
 The bad news is that these so-called third-party sources can be infiltrated.

 Blockchain technology has the extensive potential to fundamentally transform the digital world by facilitating a distributed consensus.
 It means that every single transaction, whether be it past and present, including digital assets, can be checked at any time in the future.
 Better yet, it implements this without compromising the security of digital assets.